 Brian Center is the founder and principal of Center Solutions, a law enforcement consulting team.
-A lawyer, Mr. Center was a department director in the Los Angeles County Sheriff's Department, served as a senior law enforcement expert for the Los Angeles County Board of Supervisors, and has been an executive director of an anti-gang non-profit with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.
+A lawyer, Mr. Center was a department director in the Los Angeles County Sheriff's Department, the nation's fourth-largest law enforcement agency; served as a senior law enforcement expert for the Los Angeles County Board of Supervisors; and has been an executive director of an anti-gang non-profit in South Los Angeles with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.

 Mr. Center has been active in a broad array of community activities.
 He has served as Judge Pro Tem for the Los Angeles County Superior Court, a volunteer mediator for the Federal District Court, and as a delegate to the Alliance of Youth Movements, an organization that brought together the State Department, activists, and non-profits from around the world to combat extremism and violence.

 PARC works with a vast network of experienced and skilled consultants – current and former law enforcement executives, police accountability experts, community engagement professionals, social scientists, police psychologists, organizational change management consultants, statisticians, lawyers, and community leaders – to staff every project with a team tailored to the scope of the project and the community being served.